Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Numerical Studies

 \section{Numerical Studies}

-In this section, we first study the statistical and computational phase transition and the numerical performance for the proposed high-order Lloyd (HLloyd) and high-order spectral clustering (HSC) algorithms for clustering in tensor block model.
-Then we compare the proposed algorithms with other high-order clustering algorithms in tensor block model.
-Unless otherwise noted, we consider order-$d$ tensor block model with $p_1 = \cdots = p_d = p$, $r_1 = \cdots = r_d = r$ and the cluster sizes in each mode are generated in a balanced way throughout the simulation.
-In each experiment, we report the standard error and the averaged statistics across 100 replications.
+In this section, we first study the performance of the proposed high-order Lloyd (HLloyd) and high-order spectral clustering (HSC) algorithms.
+Then we compare the proposed algorithms with other state-of-the-art methods.
+Unless otherwise noted, we consider order-$d$ tensor block models with $p_1 = \cdots = p_d = p$, $r_1 = \cdots = r_d = r$ and balanced cluster sizes across all modes throughout the simulations.
+In each experiment, we report the averaged statistics and the standard error across 100 replications.